Topological defects promote layer formation in Myxococcus xanthus colonies

-Similar defect dynamics have been found in other systems including vibrated granular rods \cite{Narayan2007}, mixtures of cytoskeletal filaments and molecular motors \cite{Sanchez2012,Kumar2018}, monolayers of mesenchymal and epithelial cells \cite{Duclos2017,Kawaguchi2017,Saw2017,Blanch-Mercader2018}, growing bacterial colonies \cite{Doostmohammadi2016a,DellArciprete2018,Yaman2019}, and colonies of swarming filamentous bacteria \cite{Li2019}.
+Similar defect dynamics have been found in other systems including vibrated granular rods \cite{Narayan2007}, mixtures of cytoskeletal filaments and molecular motors \cite{Sanchez2012,Kumar2018}, monolayers of mesenchymal and epithelial cells \cite{Duclos2017,Kawaguchi2017,Saw2017,Blanch-Mercader2018}, growing bacterial colonies \cite{Doostmohammadi2016a,DellArciprete2018,Yaman2019,Echten2020}, and colonies of swarming filamentous bacteria \cite{Li2019}.
 In some cell populations, topological defects influence collective cell motion and can even trigger intracellular responses \cite{Saw2018}.
-Both in suspensions of bacteria swimming in passive liquid crystals \cite{Peng2016,Genkin2017} and in mesenchymal cell monolayers \cite{Kawaguchi2017}, cells were found to accumulate around $+1/2$ defects and become depleted from $-1/2$ defects.
+Both in suspensions of bacteria swimming in passive liquid crystals \cite{Peng2016,Genkin2017}, and in mesenchymal cell monolayers \cite{Kawaguchi2017,Endresen2019,Turiv2020}, cells were found to accumulate around positive defects and become depleted from negative defects.
 In chaining bacterial biofilms, stress accumulation at $-1/2$ defects was found to induce a buckling instability that leads to sporulation \cite{Yaman2019}.
-Finally, in epithelial monolayers, increased pressure around $+1/2$ defects was found to induce cell apoptosis and extrusion \cite{Saw2017}.
-However, whether these or similar defect-induced processes serve any beneficial physiological function remains unclear.
+Further, in epithelial monolayers, increased pressure around $+1/2$ defects was found to induce cell apoptosis and extrusion \cite{Saw2017}.
+Respectively, in mesenchymal monolayers, compressive stress around integer defects triggers cell differentiation \cite{Guillamat2020}.
+Finally, topological defects in the nematic order of supracellular actin fibers have been recently found to organize \textit{Hydra} morphogenesis \cite{Maroudas-Sacks2020}.